What streaming services has the History channel?

 Today you’re going to learn how to watch the History Channel live without a cable subscription.

-There are plenty of options to watch the History channel without subscribing to Comcast, Spectrum or other cable or satellite companies.
+There are plenty of options to watch the History channel without subscribing to Comcast, Spectrum or satellite providers.

-My top pick out of these three is Philo because it’s the cheapest option at $20 per month.
+My top pick is Philo because it’s the cheapest option at $20 per month.
+Subscribers get 64 live TV channels.
 Philo works with Roku, an Amazon Fire TV Stick or the new Google Chromecast.

 What are the most popular shows on History?